Connect with others who understand.

 To understand how biologics are used to treat HS, it is important to know more about the immune system, inflammation, and a class of biologics known as monoclonal antibodies.

-Antibodies are proteins that form a vital part of the immune system.
+Antibodies are proteins that are vital to the immune system.
 They are produced by specialized immune cells, known as B cells, to fight bacterial or viral infections.
-The human body can make almost 100 billion different types of B cells, and each type of B cell produces only one type of antibody.
-Each antibody is a protein that recognizes and interacts with a specific target.
+The human body can make almost 100 billion different types of antibodies.
+Each B cell produces only one type of antibody.
+Each antibody is a protein that recognizes and interacts with a specific target, known as an antigen.

 Biologics for Hidradenitis Suppurativa